 Case Example #3 – City of Atlanta

-You may have read in the news in March about the ransomware attack against the City of Atlanta, a metropolis of nearly 6 million people.
+You may have read in the news about the ransomware attack against the City of Atlanta, a metropolis of nearly 6 million people.
 On March 22, 2018, multiple municipal computer systems were crippled by a massive ransomware attack called SamSam, impacting at least five out of thirteen departments.

 The hackers responsible had encrypted files and were demanding $51,000 worth of bitcoin to provide the digital keys necessary to unscramble the files, or they threaten to delete the data if not paid.

 Atlanta police had to resort to taking cases notes on paper, and multiple investigative databases were inaccessible.

 Case Example #4 – Orleans Parish Civil District Court